swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 `master`,
 and doesn't contain any files yet.

-The next, crucial step is to connect the two repositories.
+The next step---the crucial one---is to connect the two repositories.
 We do this by making the GitHub repository a [remote](glossary.html#remote_repository) for the local repository.
 The home page of the repository on GitHub includes